JerryWuZiJie/go_to_bed/README.md

 We are building an alarm clock that try to make people sleep early

 ## How It Works
 The alarm clock will monitor your phone status and environment lights.
 Once your light is off and your phone is not in use, the clock will consider you are asleep and record your sleep time.
-This sleep time will compare to others and produce peer pressure to push everyone to sleep on time
+This sleep time will compare to others, reward the winner, and produce peer pressure by display what percentage of other users have gone to bed on time so far to push everyone to sleep on time.

+The clock also have two mode: Normal mode and Supervision mode, which allows it to adapt to more different user groups.

 ## Implementation
 We will build the hardware device using raspberry pi zero w, and implement software using mainly Python